PamelaShaw/SISCER-Survival-Intro/README.md

 ## SISCER-Survival-Intro
-Course handouts for the UW SISCER Introduction to Survival Course
+Course handouts for the UW SISCER Introduction to Survival Course.
+The easiest way to download all the materials is in upper right on the "code" button you should be able to download the zip file.

 ### Day 1 Handouts
 _Survival_Day1slides_2026.pdf_ - course slides